Copy

 }

-• Ask the class: Can a type with heap data (Vec, BTreeMap, Rc, etc.) be copy?
-Should it be?
+• Ask the class: Why can’t a type with heap data (Vec, BTreeMap, Rc, etc.) be Copy?

 Bitwise copying on these types would mean types with heap data would no longer have exclusive ownership of a pointer, breaking the invariants usually upheld by Rust and its ecosystem.